Best Garmin watches for women: Venu 3S smartwatch on a woman's wrist showing AMOLED display with health metrics and training data

 What is the best Garmin watch for small wrists?

-Three answers depending on use.
+Four answers depending on use.
 For lifestyle: Venu 3S at $374 (41mm AMOLED).
 For running: Forerunner 265S at $349.99 (41mm AMOLED).
+For fashion-first: Lily 2 Active at $249.99 (38mm, the smallest GPS Garmin).
 For rugged outdoor: Instinct 2S Solar at $320.30 (40mm with solar charging).
-All three are designed specifically for smaller wrists and won’t overhang or feel chunky.
+All four are designed for smaller wrists and won’t overhang or feel chunky.

 Forerunner 265S vs Forerunner 255, which is better?